Guide to Butte, Montana for Visitors

 What to Do in Butte, Montana

-I already mentioned this famous statue once, but it is definitely worth mentioning again.
+I already mentioned this famous statue once, and it may be the first site you see depending on how you’re getting into Butte.
 The construction of the Our Lady of the Rockies statue began in 1979, and was finished in 1985.
 The Statue itself is in the likeness of Mary, Mother of Jesus, but is said to be non-denominational and is dedicated to women everywhere.
-As the second tallest statue in the United States (the tallest is the Statue of Liberty), Our Lady of the Rockies deserves a visit.
-The statue can be visited for tours during the summer and early Fall, otherwise you can visit the Our Lady of the Rockies gift shop.

 Do you have an interest in mining?
 Are you intrigued by the deep history of mining in Montana?
-If you said yes to either of these things, then you need to visit the World Museum of Mining!
-There is a recreation of an old mining town (think re-created western town, but with a focus on mining), REAL mines which you can go into, and there is also a mineral room where you can get an idea of the minerals that are mined in the area.
+If you said yes to either of these things, then you need to visit the World Museum of Mining.
+There is a recreation of an old mining town (think re-created western town, but with a focus on mining), REAL mines which you can go into, and there is also a mineral room where you can get an idea of the minerals found in the area.

 While you are at the museum you also get to spend some time checking out old mining equipment.
 If you want the real experience, you can take a tour of the museum, often led by retired miners.